symbol/symbol-docs/source/guides/harvesting/activating-remote-harvesting.rst

 .. note:: Blocks can only be harvested by nodes.
 If you do not own a node but still want to receive harvesting fees you will have to **request a node to harvest for you** using :ref:`Delegated harvesting <delegated-harvesting>`.

 This guide has **two sections**, depending on how you created your node: Using |symbol-bootstrap| or manually.
-Use the Table on Contents on the right to jump to the appropriate section.

 ***********************************
 Activation through Symbol Bootstrap